jacobtonder/BlazorMarkupBeautify/README.md

 }
 ```

-Instead, using this library, the code can be rewritten with almost purely HTML as seen in the example below:
+Once again, using this library, the code can be rewritten with almost pure HTML as seen in the example below:

 ```html
 <ForEach Collection=@Enumerable.Range(0, 10)>
   <p>@context</p>
 </ForEach>
 ```

+The collection parameter can be set to any enumerable.

 ## Fizz Buzz